 The preceding examples of reasonable suspicion cover some of the more common situations where this level of suspicion is required, as well as providing some instances of where it is not.
 The law requiring Police to have a reasonable suspicion of illegal activity before conducting a search is intended to protect the citizens of Australia from illegal and invasive searches conducted randomly or for insufficient reasons.

 Police officers should always be certain to carefully follow the search laws and be able to prove the foundations of their claim before conducting a search.
 Citizens who feel that they have been searched illegally should contact a criminal defence lawyer for help in filing a complaint against the police; if a criminal matter is pending then the citizen may also ask the judge to disregard any evidence that was obtained through an illegal search.

 Only by adhering to the laws regarding the search and seizure of property can the rights of citizens be maintained.

-Balance between the rights of citizens and the power of the police is essential for a free and civilized society, and one aspect of this balance is the requirement that the police have a genuine reason to look before conducting a search of a person or place.
+Balance between the rights of citizens and the power of the Police is essential for a free and civilised society, and one aspect of this balance is the requirement that the police have a genuine reason to look before conducting a search of a person or place.

 Benjamin Leonardo Criminal Defence Lawyers, have offices in Sydney and Parramatta and are conveniently located near the district courts.
 They understand the strain criminal cases have on their clients and families alike, and provide sympathetic and non-judgemental advice and support to their clients.
 Having defended more than 3,800 cases and with a success rate of over 90%, Benjamin Leonardo Defence Lawyers in Sydney & Parramatta, provide their clients with informed legal advice and flexible payment terms.
 If you have been charged with a criminal offence, please contact Benjamin Leonardo on (02) 9283 3033, for your first Free Consultation.